unibas-dmi-hpc/LB4OMP/README.rst

 ``KMP_TIME_LOOPS`` defines the path where LB4OMP stores the collected execution time of all OpenMP parallel loops associated with the ``schedule(runtime)`` clause.
 When this environment variable is not defined, LB4OMP will not collect loops' execution time.

+``KMP_PRINT_CHUNKS`` when this environment variable is set to one, the LB4OMP collects and stores the calculated chunk size for each thread for each scheduling round.
+This information is stored in the same file as defined by ``KMP_TIME_LOOPS``.
+This data may be very large depending on the scheduling technique and the size of the OpenMP loop.

 =========================================================
 How to Build LB4OMP, the extended LLVM* OpenMP* Libraries
 =========================================================